gerberlab/mmethane/readme.md

 > git clone https://github.com/gerberlab/mmethane.git \
 > cd mmethane \
 > python3 ./mmethane/run.py -c </path/to/config/file>

+## Requirements
+To easily install all requirements needed to run MMETHANE, download the "requirements.txt" file in this repository and run
+> pip install -r requirements.txt

 ## Tutorial
 To try out MMETHANE, you can use the sample config file provided in **config_files/sample.cfg**